Social-Media-Place-Ranking/PlaceRankingManager/README.md

 This repository is the main API of the Places Re-ranking applictaion, it takes the web clients requests and sends them to the ml ranking API, and finally returns the re-ranked places to the web clients.

 ## Code flow
-* accept get requests from the web clients side (userlocations and places names in the request payload)
+* accept GET requests from the web clients side (user locations and places names in the request payload)
-* extract user location and query from request
+* extract user location and query from client request
 * send the users queries as search requests to Elasticsearch
-* extract top 5 results returned from Elasticsearch
+* extract top 5 results returned from Elasticsearch ( top five locations based on text similarity only)
-* send post request to the machine learning micro-service which re-ranks the Elasticsearch results (elasticsearch results as json in payload)
+* send post request to the machine learning micro-service which re-ranks the Elasticsearch results (elasticsearch results as json in payload) based on places popularity on Twitter
-* send machine learning micro-service response to web client as a json
+* send machine learning micro-service response ( re-ranked places ) to web client as a json

-## How to use
+## Usage

 #### to build the docker image: